1) What is Dance Parade New York?

 13) Where is the best place to view the parade?

 For best viewing of the parade, we recommend our Grand Stand in Astor Plaza.
 A grand stand will be available there for press, sponsors and donors.
-Seating begins at 1pm and the parade arrives at the Grandstand at 1:30pm.
-To purchase tickets click here.
+For tickets and more information go to: https://danceparade.org/grandstand

 14) What time should I show up to view the parade?